freebsd/freebsd-src/docs/tutorial/LangImpl1.rst

    about this is how easy and trivial it is to construct SSA form in
    LLVM: no, LLVM does *not* require your front-end to construct SSA form!
+-  `Chapter #8 <LangImpl8.html>`_: Extending the Language: Debug
+   Information - Having built a decent little programming language with control flow, functions and mutable variables, we consider what it takes to add debug information to standalone executables.
+This debug information will allow you to set breakpoints in Kaleidoscope functions, print out argument variables, and call functions - all from within the debugger!
--  `Chapter #8 <LangImpl8.html>`_: Conclusion and other useful LLVM
+-  `Chapter #9 <LangImpl8.html>`_: Conclusion and other useful LLVM
    tidbits - This chapter wraps up the series by talking about potential ways to extend the language, but also includes a bunch of pointers to info about "special topics" like adding garbage collection support, exceptions, debugging, support for "spaghetti stacks", and a bunch of other tips and tricks.

-By the end of the tutorial, we'll have written a bit less than 700 lines of non-comment, non-blank, lines of code.
+By the end of the tutorial, we'll have written a bit less than 1000 lines of non-comment, non-blank, lines of code.
 With this small amount of code, we'll have built up a very reasonable compiler for a non-trivial language including a hand-written lexer, parser, AST, as well as code